PrefectHQ/prefect/docs/guides/docker.md

 ### Standard Python

-Standard Python images are based on the official Python `slim` images, e.g. `python:3.10-slim`.
+Standard Python images are based on the official Python `slim` images, such as `python:3.10-slim`.

 | Tag                   |       Prefect Version       | Python Version  |
 | --------------------- | :-------------------------: | -------------:  |